EMRA / ACEP Resident Fellow Health Policy Elective in Washington, DC

 Brief Project Background

-The approved mini-fellowship provides a four week experience centered out of ACEP’s Washington, D.C. office.
+The approved mini-fellowship provides a four-week in-person experience centered out of ACEP’s Washington, D.C. office.
 Two fellows will be selected.
-Each will receive an award of $4,000 to help defray the costs of living in the DC metro area.
 Fellows will focus their efforts around custom learning objectives consistent with their specific pre-defined areas of interest (lobbying, policy, legislation, regulation, non-governmental organizations, etc).
 Fellows will be expected to present their work at a national conference and/or in other relevant emergency medicine publication venues.
 They will receive a midpoint evaluation and an overall evaluation at the conclusion of their experience by program faculty.

 The fellowship will be guided by Laura Wooster, MPH, ACEP’s Associate Executive Director of Public Affairs.
 The fellows will also be expected to work closely under with ACEP staff members at the Washington office.
 In addition, Dr. Janice Blanchard, MD, MPH.
 Phil will serve as a faculty mentor for the program.
 Dr. Blanchard is an assistant professor at the George Washington University’s Department of Emergency Medicine and an adjunct faculty member of the GWU Department of Public Health.
 The curriculum delves into issues relating to health care access, financing, regulation, health care quality, disparities, public health protection, and critical fields of health care law.